blackmarketer/gosetup/README.md

 # gosetup
-Tool to set up GO and GOPATH variables
+Tool to set up GOLANG and GOPATH variables